-As a result of the process of liquidating the Alpine Group that started in 2013, a series of lawsuits were initiated against the FCC Group, of which the Company is the parent, some of which are for a significant amount.
-Company management should assess whether these claims constitute contingent liabilities or whether, on the other hand, a provision should be recognised in the balance sheet.
-This was a key matter in our audit, since this assessment requires Company management to make significant judgements and estimates, especially regarding the probability of there being an outflow of resources in the future or the possibility of measuring the amount of the obligation reliably.
-These judgements and estimates are made by Company management based on the opinions of the internal legal department and its external legal advisers and are submitted to controls designed to ensure the consistency and reasonableness of the criteria applied.
+As a result of the process of liquidating the Alpine Group that started in 2013, a series of lawsuits were initiated against the FCC Group headed by the Company, some of which are for a significant amount.
+Company management has to assess whether these claims constitute contingent liabilities or whether, on the other hand, a provision should be recognised in the balance sheet.
+This was a key matter in our audit, since this assessment requires Company management to make significant judgements, especially regarding the probability of there being an outflow of resources in the future or the possibility of measuring the amount of the obligation reliably.
+These judgements and estimates are made by Company management based on the opinions of the internal legal department and its external legal counsel, and are submitted to controls designed to ensure the consistency and reasonableness of the criteria applied.